 Although the water temperatures and dissoslved oxygent (DO) levels are thought to be good in the Pilchuck River watershed for most of the year, high water temperatures and low DO values have been recorded in a number of areas during the warm weather months.
 Lower French Creek experiences similar problems.

 French Creek and the Pilchuck River are considered core summer salmonid habitat.
-This means their waters should not exceed 16°C (about 52°F) measured as a 7-day average daily maximum (7DADM) value.
+This means their waters should not exceed 16°C (60.8°F) measured as a 7-day average daily maximum (7DADM) value.
 Dissolved oxygen (DO) values should not be below 9.5 milligrams per liter (mg/L).

 We are working with the U.S. Environmental Protection Agency (EPA) and local governments to determine the causes of the warm temperatures, which also affect DO levels in both water bodies.
 Maintaining cooler water temperatures will improve DO levels in the water, improving habitat for fish and other aquatic life.

 The French Creek and Pilchuck River watersheds are part of the Snohomish watershed.
 They help support important salmonid resources, agricultural uses, and recreational activities.
 The Pilchuck River is the largest tributary to the Snohomish River.
 Both watersheds are at the outer boundary of tidal influence in the Snohomish River.